Love Island Australia season 4

-The fourth season of Love Island Australia premiered on 9Now on Monday, 31 October 2022 presented by Sophie Monk and narrated by Stephen Mullan.
+The fourth season of Love Island Australia premiered on 9Now on Monday, 31 October 2022 presented by Sophie Monk and narrated by Eoghan McDermott.

 Format

 Love Island Australia involves a group of contestants, known as "Islanders", living in a villa in Mallorca looking to find love.
 To remain in the competition, the Islanders must be coupled up with another Islander, as the winning couple wins $50,000.
 On the first day, the Islanders couple up for the first time based on first impressions.
 However, throughout the series they may choose to "re-couple" and couple up with another Islander instead.
 Islanders may join the villa at several stages throughout the season.

 Islanders who are single after each re-coupling risk being eliminated and "dumped" from the island.
 Islanders can also be eliminated via public vote, or through other means such as deciding among themselves who to vote off the island.
 During the finale, the public vote for a couple they want to win the series and the $50,000 prize.
 One person from the winning couple can then either split the money with their partner or keep it for themselves.

-Season 4 was pre-recorded in August of 2022.
+Season 4 was pre-recorded in August 2022.
 All previous seasons of the show across the franchise have aired on a short delay, but while filming was still taking place to allow for public votes.
 An ITV Studios executive producer stated the change in format was so that the season would air during late spring and early summer in the Southern Hemisphere, but be filmed in the Mediterranean when the weather was still warm.
 A select group of "Love Island Superfans" were given access to live video feeds from the villa to participate in elimination votes, challenge polls, and date selections.